Alaricus/wattos/README.md

 The app doesn't use Redux, because it offers no benefit to such a tiny project.

-It also doesn't use Next.js, because I've never played with it and felt that I should probably do the best I can with what I already know.
+It also doesn't use Next.js, because I've never used it and felt that I should probably do the best I can with what I already know.

 ## Design decisions